aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 });
 ```

-### Flows and Commands
+## Flows

-Flows let you to write a sequential set of steps for the bot to execute, including branching logic, responding to button clicks, and starting other dialogs and collecting results from them.
+Flows let you to write a sequences of operations for the bot to execute.
+It is a powerful language which permits branching logic, responding to different button clicks, starting other dialogs and collecting results from them.

-The compiler learns about top level flows by looking at the `flows` argument provided to the FlowDialog constructor.
+Top level flows are defined in the `flows` argument provided to the FlowDialog constructor.
 It discovers new flows as it parses these flows, and generates names for them.
 See the section below about Flow Paths.

-#### The onStart flow is special
+### The onStart flow

-There is a special flow named onStart which is initiated automatically when a dialog is started.
-You can add other flows in there too, if you need.
-Most of the time, you'll just have an onStart flow.
+When a FlowDialog starts, it automatically runs the special onStart flow.
+Arguments provided to the dialog are also available in the first argument of handler functions, which are discussed below.
+The flows parameter also accepts other flows.
+See the Advanced section for more information on how to use these.

-#### Commands
+## Commands

 Commands are objects which have a type key.
 For example, here is a command which sends a simple text message to the user: